-A Total Maximum Daily Load (TMDL) study helps determine best way to reduce pollutants and restore water quality.
-The TMDL establishes the maximum amount of pollutant allowed to enter a waterbody while still meeting water quality standards for the particular pollutant.
+A Total Maximum Daily Load (TMDL) study helps determine the best way to reduce pollutants and restore water quality.
+The TMDL establishes the maximum amount of pollutant allowed to enter a waterbody while still meeting water quality standards for that particular pollutant.
 These pollutant sources may be point-source or non-point sources.

-As part of the Clean Water Act, a TMDL (Total Maximum Daily Load) is required for all impaired water bodies (CWA Section 303(d)).
+As part of the Clean Water Act, a TMDL is required for all impaired water bodies (CWA Section 303(d)).

 A waterbody is listed as impaired when it does not meet the requirements for a healthy water body.
 These are determined through monitoring assessment by Utah Division of Water Quality who produces an Integrated Report.
 This report summarizes the overall condition of Utah’s water and provides a list of waterbodies that do not meet water quality standards.